Curriculum

 This course introduces the reimbursement process and the various methodologies involved, such as fee-for-service and episode-of-care methodologies.
 The course also covers important information regarding payment systems, fee schedules, chargemasters, coding, and the internal audit process.
 The course also explains the fundamentals of health insurance and types of health insurance.

-By the end of this course, your learners will be able to do the following:- Discuss various reimbursement methodologies and payment systems
+By the end of this course, you’ll be able to:

 - Define health insurance